-- Mental health conditions remain the most frequent diagnosis for telehealth services and increased from 33% to 49% of all visits from the pre-COVID time period.
+- Mental health conditions remain the most frequent diagnosis for telehealth services and increased from approximately 35% in 2019 to a little over 50% of all visits in 2020.

 - Provider Type: